Skip to content

 • Wash your hands - after handling potentially hazardous foods, coughing, sneezing, smoking, restroom breaks, eating, drinking; before eating and handling foods; before grabbing food out of a container

-• Store foods individually wrapped and sealed.
+• Store food individually wrapped and sealed

 You may use this infographic or our kitchen safety infographic poster (pdf) with permission by completing our content usage request form.